chandlerroth/current-projects/README.md

-# prj - Meta Repo Manager
+# prj

-A simple CLI tool to manage and organize your git projects in a consistent directory structure.
+I get it.
+As a 10x software enginer, its really hard to manage all of the repos you're working on.
+Now you can with this simple CLI tool to manage and organize your git projects in a consistent directory structure.

+You're a pro.
+Get pro level repo management with `prj`.

 ## Installation